openjs-foundation/summit/2022-06-09-Austin/readme.md

 <h1 align="center">Welcome to the OpenJS Collaborator Summit</h1>

-We are excited to welcome you to our anual Collaborator Summit.
+We are excited to welcome you to our annual Collaborator Summit.
 In order to help us make your experience great and ensure you get the most out of it, we've prepared some information for you in the table below.
 Please follow along:

 <p align="center"><strong>I am attending the OpenJS Collaborator Summit as a:</strong><p>
 <p align="center">